EmilieAig/BikeProjectTeam7/README.md

 # BikeProjectTeam7
-This is our project of the UE HAX712X for the year 2024-2025.
+This is our project for the HAX712X course for the academic year 2024-2025.
-The name of our project is BikeProjectTeam7.
+Our project is titled **BikeProjectTeam7**.\
-The members of the group are :
+The team members are :
 - AIGOIN Emilie
 - MAMANE SIDI Samira
 - THOMAS Anne-Laure